VictoriaMilani/vmilani.github.io/research.md

 ## Working Papers

 Sant'Anna, Hugo and Samyam Shrestha <br/>
-"The Effects of the Venezuelan Refugee Crisis on the Brazilian Labor Market.", May 2024 [[details](/workingpapers/vzcrisis.md)]
+"The Effects of the Venezuelan Refugee Crisis on the Brazilian Labor Market.", May 2024 Revise and Resubmit,*Journal of Economic Geography*[[details](/workingpapers/vzcrisis.md)]